March 30, 2021 20 min read

 To get a brief idea of high speed PCB design, you should take a look inside an electronic device.
 If it works at high frequency and uses a high speed interface - then it is more likely that its PCB is high speed.
 In this article, we will provide high speed layout guidelines including design rules and handy tips based on our personal experience.

 Nowadays, a printed circuit board of any modern electronic device should meet the requirements of technologically advanced solutions.
-That is why high speed PCB design has become a hot topic for hardware engineering professionals.
+That is why high speed and high frequency PCB design has become a hot topic for hardware engineering professionals.

 All high-tech devices are designed with a high speed PCB thanks to which the size of the devices is getting smaller, data transfer is getting faster and the devices themselves are becoming more functional and handy.